-Polk Audio has been in the business of designing loudspeakers and other audio equipment since the '70s.
-The company's extensive experience has paid off and made it one of the leading manufacturers of home audio equipment.
-The Polk Audio TSi500 is the flagship set of floor standing speakers in the company's TSi series.
-For around the same price as these outstanding speakers, we couldn't find a set that we liked better.
-The five-speaker tower offers a high level of performance and fidelity to make it a good choice for serious musical enjoyment as well as watching movies.
+Polk Audio has been producing home audio equipment since the 1970s and used its experience to design some of the best floor standing speakers in that time.
+The Polk Audio TSi500 is the flagship set of floor standing speakers in the company's TSi series, with the five-speaker tower offering a high level of performance and fidelity to make it a good choice for serious musical enjoyment as well as watching movies.

-With that said, the range for the Polk Audio TSi500s is effectively 35 Hz – 25 kHz.
+That said, the range for the Polk Audio TSi500s is effectively 35 Hz – 25 kHz.
 That doesn't quite cover the average range of human hearing on the low end, which is roughly 20 Hz, but it surpasses it on the high frequencies side with 25 kHz.
-The manufacture most likely designed these floor standing speakers to be paired with a dedicated subwoofer, which is why Polk didn't stretch the low-end response more.
-This is quite common for floor speaker manufactures since it allows them to focus on the midrange and high frequencies.
+The manufacturer most likely designed these floor standing speakers to be paired with a dedicated subwoofer, which is why Polk didn't stretch the low-end response more.
+This is quite common among floor speaker manufacturers, since it allows them to focus on the mid-range and high frequencies.
 Polk Audio did exactly that by refining and tuning the TSi500s to give you precision audio within its range.
-Also, if you are curious, the crossover is set at 2500 Hz.
+If you are curious, the crossover is set at 2500 Hz.

 The sensitivity of a driver refers to the amount of sound output that is produced with a given amount of electrical input.
 In the case of the Polk Audio TSi500 speakers, they produce 96 dB of sound with one watt of input at a distance of 1 meter, which is quite efficient.
 That output is 8 ohms, which is the nominal level of impedance for these floor standing speakers.
 With that you can expect a lot of sound output without the need for a powerful amplifier or receiver.
 Then, while not conducting a signal, there should be almost no noise at all.
 Polk Audio designed these floor speakers to work with as little as 20 watts of input, but they are able to handle up to 275 watts from an amplifier.